ExeterCodeClub/Support/README.md

 - How to do a project (general) presentation/lesson segment for improvers
 - [project](https://github.com/ExeterCodeClub/Support/blob/master/timelapse.md) - Time lapse camera project outline for improvers
 - [contract](https://github.com/ExeterCodeClub/Support/blob/master/codeclubcontract.md) - Code Club "Contract", Summary, Expectations document for parents and kids
-- Fund restructuring proposal (how to get parents to supply some of their kids' materials etc)
+- Fund restructuring proposal (help from parents to supply some of their kids' materials which they can keep etc)